Vietnam.vn - Nền tảng quảng bá Việt Nam

 China’s economic policies and prolonged Covid-19 prevention rules are seen as potential reasons for wealthy people to leave the country, the report said, adding that the prolonged lockdown has given the wealthy more reasons to move abroad.

-The country expected to see the second-highest number of HNWIs leave is India, with a projected exodus of 6,500, according to the report.
-Meanwhile, the number of HNWIs leaving the UK is likely to double, making it the third-largest millionaire-loser globally, followed by Russia.
+The second-highest number of HNWIs expected to leave is India, with a projected exodus of 6,500, according to the report.
+Meanwhile, the number of HNWIs leaving the UK is likely to double, making it the third-highest millionaire-losing country globally, followed by Russia.
 The US’ appeal to the wealthy is also waning due to higher taxes in the wake of the Covid-19 pandemic.

-On the other hand, Australia is expected to overtake the United Arab Emirates (UAE) as the top destination for HNWI capital inflows.
+On the other hand, Australia is expected to overtake the United Arab Emirates (UAE) as the top destination for HNWI capital flows.
 About 5,200 millionaires will move to Australia this year.
-Singapore is in third place after the UAE, according to Robb Report.
+Following the UAE is Singapore in third place, according to Robb Report.

 Source link